Abhidnya05/deep-learning-challenge/report.md

 Report - Module 21 Challenge

-The goal of this investigation is to develop a binary classifier that can forecast the success or failure of candidates that receive funding from Alphabet Soup.
+AIm - The goal of this investigation is to develop a binary classifier that can forecast the success or failure of candidates that receive funding from Alphabet Soup.
 In order to accomplish our goal, we are utilising machine learning techniques, and we have experimented with model optimisation through parameter variation.
 A train set and a test set were created from the provided dataset.
 Overall, we were able to achieve 73% accuracy.

 Our analysis can be summarise using following questions-answers